 - Gluten Free: I use almond flour in this recipe which makes it gluten free.

 - Loaded with Peanut Butter: The cookies are packed with peanut butter goodness.

 - Takes No Time to Bake: The cookies will be done within minutes.

 - Pantry Ingredients: These cookies are made with simple ingredients and are probably available in your pantry.

 What Is Almond Flour?

-Almond flour, as the name suggests, is made by blanching almonds in boiling water to remove the skin.
-The almonds are then ground and sifted into fine flour.
+Almond flour, as the name suggests, is made by blanching almonds in boiling water to remove the skin and then ground into fine flour.

 What Type Of Peanut Butter To Use?

 - Creamy Peanut Butter: I prefer regular creamy peanut butter but you can use crunchy peanut butter.
 It is all about your personal preference.